Question 1: Will people know if I am wearing hemp?

 Answer: Contemporary harvesting is mechanised of course, but the breakthrough for hemp textiles was in the mid-1980’s when researchers developed a new technique to remove the lignin through enzymatic and microbial action.
 The protein digesting enzyme protease is first applied to the hemp fibre, which reduces the nitrogen in the stems.
 Then a species of fungus known as Bjerkandera is allowed to grow upon the fibres, where it consumes the lignin.
 The fibres produced with this technique were far more versatile, and hemp began to be used in garment making once more.

-Answer: Because of a stigmatic name the United States of America adopted, which caused a historic anomaly in much of the western world from 1925 to the 1990’s, and even beyond.
+Answer: It seems to be because of a stigmatic name the United States of America adopted, which caused a historic anomaly in much of the western world from 1925 to the 1990’s, and even beyond.

 Hemp was one of the first plants to be cultivated, ever.
 From the early 1600’s to the 1850’s it became the most widely grown commercial crop in the world, with great demand from the maritime industries for rope, sails and packaging etc.

-After declining production in the 1800’s, Britain outlawed hemp in 1928 after the 1925 International Opium Convention.
+After declining production in the 1800’s, Britain outlawed hemp in 1928 after the 1925 International Opium Convention (which is a interesting world story in itself).

 The 1937 Marijuana Tax Act lead to industrial hemp disappearing from the USA, as all strains of hemp were prevented from cultivation, and no sensible distinction was made between industrial, recreational, and medicinal cultivars and purposes.